-Over time the bigger challenge is to make growth more of a company-wide objective, so that people actually want to join your team instead of you losing those people to other teams.
+Over time the bigger challenge is to make growth more of a company-wide objective so that people actually want to join your team instead of you losing those people to other teams.

-Simple things you can do– as with the designer who joined the team early on– once you show them the power of A/B testing, and give them the sense that they can actually make a big difference in the company, all of a sudden, you don’t have a problem of losing people, you have the problem of, if anything, having too many people signing up and wanting to join the team.
+Simple things you can do– as with the designer who joined the team early on– once you show them the power of A/B testing, and gives them the sense that they can actually make a big difference in the company, all of a sudden, you don’t have a problem of losing people, you have the problem of, if anything, having too many people signing up and wanting to join the team.

 It takes effort– it’s challenging especially in the early days– because the company as a whole really didn’t necessarily see the importance of marketing.
 Marketing is often thought of as something other companies do, “Our competitors are really good at marketing and that’s why they exist.”

 I think it comes into the sense of “If you build it they will come” mentality that’s more typical for people in technical roles.
 To educate them, show them that they can have an impact.
 It’s not as simple as building a great product.
-You actually need to go much more beyond that to get people sign up and start using product.
+You actually need to go much more beyond that to get people to sign up and start using the product.
 I think it becomes an educational effort just within the entire company.

-“Have the lines blurred between growth team and product team?
+“Have the lines blurred between the growth team and product team?
 Sounds like a lot of what the growth team is doing is reducing friction in onboarding and in using the product…”

 “Absolutely.
 In most typical companies there’s this weird line that exists between marketing and product.
-Marketing gets people to the website, gets them to sign up, and at that point it becomes entirely product.
-To me that’s this weird demarcation point that I don’t think actually should exist.
+Marketing gets people to the website, gets them to sign up, and at that point, it becomes entirely product.
+To me, that’s this weird demarcation point that I don’t think actually should exist.

 People on the growth team at Shopify have full access to the product, are regularly changing things inside the product– again with that singular goal of growth.
 Because ultimately the customer doesn’t see a clear difference between marketing division and product division– they just see it as one entire entity.